redpelicans/formo/README.md

 ### Why formo, why another form library ?

 I was working on a reactive site and had to craft htlm forms.
-Because it was veru difficult to find a library able to correctly manage the event dimension of the site, I decided to create one.
+Because it was very difficult to find a library able to correctly cover the event dimension of the problem, I decided to create one.
 Here is formo ...

 ### What is not formo

-* it's a fully reactive library, built on top of [Kefir](https://rpominov.github.io/kefir).
-Can be managed by pluging into streams or by sending imperative calls.
-Should be enought flexible to express complex form's behaviour.

 * it's not a form builder; formo is completely independent from the view framework.
 But it's first use is with React, so you can find many examples of react elements binding.